databricks/spark-knowledgebase/best_practices/prefer_reducebykey_over_groupbykey.md

 ![ReduceByKey](../images/reduce_by.png)

 On the other hand, when calling `groupByKey` - all the key-value pairs are shuffled around.
-Furthermore, a key that contains a large amount of data will be forced to group within a single machine, and even if Spark spills all other keys to disk, a single key can cause out of memory exceptions if the data for that key is still too large for the memory allocated.
-This is something that may be addressed in the v1.2 release timeframe.
+This is a lot of unnessary data to being transferred over the network.

+To determine which machine to shuffle a pair to, Spark calls a partitioning function on the key of the pair.
+Spark spills data to disk when there is more data shuffled onto a single executor machine than can fit in memory.
+However, it flushes out the data to disk one key at a time - so if a single key has more key-value pairs than can fit in memory, an out of memory exception occurs.
+This will be more gracefully handled in a later release of Spark so the job can still proceed, but should still be avoided - when Spark needs to spill to disk, performance is severely impacted.

 ![GroupByKey](../images/group_by.png)